JulianSchubel/rustle/README.md

 The ETL strategy taken by Rustle is as follows:
 - ETL operations are distributed over threads.
 That is, reading, transforming, and loading, are handled separately.
 - Threads communicate via MPMC bounded channels that ensure controlled memory usage.
-- Writes use prepared, cached, multi-row INSERT statements for high performance.
+- Writes use prepared multi-row INSERT statements for high performance.

 # Commands